ozbotics/Value/README.md

 ```
 In this case the int is being used as fixed point, where its last 2 digital are used as decimal places  (divided by 10^2)

-In the case of a float the value is not divided, its precsion is simply capped to the number of decimals.
+In the case of a float the value is not divided, its precision is simply capped to the number of decimals.

 It is possibly to change this a run-time by calling setDisplayDecimals()
 ```